onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :validation_mode: static
     :target: VNF
     :introduced: dublin
+    :updated: frankfurt

     When the VNF's Heat Orchestration Template's
-    resource ``OS::ContrailV2::InstanceIp`` is assigning an IP address to an external network (per the ONAP definition, see Requirement R-57424),
+    resource ``OS::ContrailV2::InstanceIp`` is assigning an IP address to an ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968),
-    and an IPv6 address is being cloud assigned by OpenStack's DHCP Service and the external network IPv6 subnet is to be specified using the property ``subnet_uuid``, the parameter
+    and an IPv6 address is being cloud assigned by OpenStack's DHCP Service and the ONAP external network IPv6 subnet is to be specified using the property ``subnet_uuid``, the parameter
     **MUST** follow the naming convention